akarshxs/Portfolio/README.md

 ![Logo](cp.png)

-# Amine Portfolio Showcase 💻
+# My Personal Portfolio Web💻

-Welcome to Amine's Portfolio Showcase!
+Welcome to my Portfolio Showcase!
 A modern and elegant personal portfolio website built to present my projects, skills, and professional journey using HTML, CSS, and JavaScript.
 ---